6 entries in JavaScript

 The method signature for Highlight is:

-$(selector).highlight(parentSelector, highlightClass, startEvent, endEvent)
+$(selector).highlight(parentSelector, highlightClass, startEvent, endEvent);

 Demo